Quick Answer

 - The de minimis exemption needs BOTH conditions: no place of business in the state AND fewer than 6 resident clients.
 One office in the state means you register there even with a single client.

 - A lapsed designation kills the waiver.
-If the credential is no longer in good standing, the individual must pass the exam.
+If the credential is no longer in good standing, the waiver is no longer valid, and the individual must meet another qualifying exam route.

 One-Breath Recap

-An investment adviser representative (IAR) is any individual who makes recommendations, manages accounts, determines advice, solicits advisory services, or supervises those functions; performing any one triggers registration, while solely clerical staff are excluded.
-IARs always register with the state, never the SEC, filing Form U4 through the IARD system in every state where they keep a place of business.
-The exam-favorite trap: an IAR of a federal covered adviser still registers at the state level even though the adviser itself registers with the SEC.
-Pass the Series 65 (or Series 66 with the Series 7 co-requisite), or waive the exam with a qualifying designation, and this unit answers itself.
+An investment adviser representative is any individual employed by or associated with an investment adviser who makes recommendations, manages accounts, determines advice, solicits advisory services, or supervises those functions; performing any one triggers registration, while solely clerical staff are excluded.
+Representatives always register with the state, never the SEC, filing Form U4 through the Investment Adviser Registration Depository in every state where they keep a place of business.
+The exam-favorite trap: a representative of a federal covered adviser still registers at the state level even though the adviser itself registers with the SEC.
+Pass the Series 65, or the Series 66 with the Series 7 and SIE, or waive the Series 65 exam requirement with a qualifying designation.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Investment Adviser Representative Regulation unit for the complete lesson.
+Read the full Investment Adviser Representative Regulation unit.